Hurricane protection not only keeps you, your family and your assets safe but they are a great investment for your home or business!

 If you own a home and/or business in South Florida you probably know the risks of being unprotected when a storm hits.
 Businesses and homes suffer losses up to millions of dollars whenever a hurricane hits if they’re not set up with any kind of protection.

-We have extensive experience installing all varieties of hurricane storm protection, we guarantee the best quality with a five year warranty, competitive prices that meet your budget and follow Miami Dade’s toughest building codes.
+We have extensive experience installing all varieties of hurricane storm protection, we guarantee the best quality with a five-year warranty, competitive prices that meet your budget and follow Miami Dade’s toughest building codes.

 Please watch videos our videos!

-We stay connected with our community by having an active participation with a number of County Realtors Association.
-Storm Protec are installed on both residential and commercial applications.
+We stay connected with our community by having active participation with a number of County Realtors Association.
+Storm Protec is installed on both residential and commercial applications.
 Insurance companies are now required to give discounts on both new residential and new commercial structures that have hurricane shutters installed.
 New construction consultations are also available.

-Feel free to contact us with any questions regarding your home hurricane protection system or to request a free in home estimate.
+Feel free to contact us with any questions regarding your home hurricane protection system or to request a free in-home estimate.